Information for Applicants

 The expected duration of the appointment is included in the opportunity description of each opportunity listed in Zintellect.
 Typically, appointments are initially for one-year, renewable up to four additional years upon program needs and funding availability.
 Some opportunities will allow shorter appointment durations or part-time appointments, such as for summer students and U.S. faculty.

-You will enter your recommender’s contact information in Zintellect, and requests will be sent automatically when you submit your application.
-There is also a “send now” button that you can use to send the requests before you submit your application.
-It’s a good idea to let your recommender know to watch for an email from zintellect@orau.org.
+When completing your application in Zintellect, you will enter your recommender’s contact information.
+Recommendation requests will be sent automatically when you submit your application.
+Alternatively, you can use the “send now” button to send the requests before submitting your application.
+It’s helpful to notify your recommenders in advance to watch for an email from zintellect@orau.org.

 Applicants are reviewed and selected by NIH mentors from the applicant pool of the specific opportunity postings for each NIH office and will notify ORISE of their selection(s).